 Cody Bellinger is a consensus first-round pick after hitting on all cylinders in 2019.
 He is a five-category producer and offers a great, solid base to any team.
 Speaking of a solid base, Freddie Freeman is right there.
 He offers a similar floor to that of a Nolan Arenado or Anthony Rendon but at a position with far less depth.
 What keeps Freeman just outside the first round is the lack of speed.
 He will grab you a handful of steals but no enough to make a true difference.

 This tier offers three names that provide a solid floor but also still provide a high ceiling for the first base position.
 This tier is also where one of my 2020 breakout candidates as well.
 I will have quite a few shares of players within this tier.

-This may come as a surprise but I have Pete Alonso at number three at first base.
-You cannot ignore the huge year and although I anticipate somewhat of a sophomore slump and regression, I also like his profile and feel even with regression there is enough reason to gamble on him being a top-three first baseman.
+This may come as a surprise but I have Pete Alonso at number four at first base.
+You cannot ignore the huge year and although I anticipate somewhat of a sophomore slump and regression, I also like his profile and feel even with regression there is enough reason to gamble on him being a top-five first baseman.